cortexproject/cortex/README.md

 - KubeCon Prometheus Day talk "Weave Cortex: Multi-tenant, horizontally scalable Prometheus as a Service" [slides](http://www.slideshare.net/weaveworks/weave-cortex-multitenant-horizontally-scalable-prometheus-as-a-service)
 - Or join us on [our Slack channel](https://slack.weave.works) and ask us directly!

-## Using Cortex on other platforms
+## Using Cortex on Other Platforms

 Cortex can be used to monitor virtually any application on any platform, as the local agent is a specially configured unmodified OSS Prometheus binary.
 You can [download Prometheus from its website](https://prometheus.io/download/).
 You will need v1.2.1 or later.